dvphnc/travia-next/README.md

 Travia is a travel blog built for everyone, not just travelers.

-You don't need a passport or a boarding pass to feel something when you read about hidden temples at the edge of Kyoto, or discover that a Welsh community somehow survived in the middle of Patagonia.
-Travia is a place where anyone can sit down, read a story, and feel like they've been somewhere new.
+You don't need a passport or a boarding pass to feel something reading about hidden temples at the edge of Kyoto, or to be surprised that a Welsh-speaking community somehow took root in the middle of Patagonia.
+Travia is a place where anyone can sit down, read a story, and feel like they've been somewhere.

 Every post pairs a destination with a piece of trivia.
 Something unexpected.
-Something that makes you think *I had no idea.* That's the whole point of it.
+Something that makes you stop and think *I had no idea.* That's the whole point of it.

-This started as a personal project.
-A way to learn, build, and make something I'd actually want to open.
+This started as a personal project, a way to learn, build, and make something I'd actually want to open.
 It turned into one of the things I'm most proud of building.

 <br/>